canonical/lxd/doc/howto/instances_snapshots.md

     :end-before: <!-- Include end create snapshot options -->
 ```

-To capture not only the data included in the instance volume but also the running state of the instance, add the `--stateful` flag.
+For virtual machines, you can add the `--stateful` flag to capture not only the data included in the instance volume but also the running state of the instance.
+Note that this feature is not fully supported for containers because of CRIU limitations.

 ## View, edit or delete snapshots